 As more and more people reconsider plastic products, bamboo toothbrushes are becoming a popular alternative to the plastic kind.
 We produce more than 359 million metric tons of plastic every year, and a lot of it ends up in landfills.
 Plastic isn't designed to break down.
 Some plastic products like straws and toothbrushes are difficult to recycle.
 Bamboo toothbrushes aren't a new product, but before you make the switch, find out more about why bamboo may be an excellent alternative to reduce plastic waste at home.

 Is a Bamboo Toothbrush Right for You?

-Bamboo toothbrushes are similar to any other manual toothbrush you would find on the shelf.
-They have a handle and bristles to remove food bits and plaque from your teeth.
-The key difference between bamboo toothbrushes and plastic toothbrushes is the material used to make the handle.
+Bamboo toothbrushes are manual toothbrushes, similar in design to what you would find on any store shelf.
+A bamboo toothbrush has a long handle and bristles to remove food debris and plaque from your teeth.
+The critical difference is that the long handle is made from more sustainable bamboo instead of plastic.

 Bamboo toothbrushes are one of the oldest types of toothbrushes.
 The earliest toothbrushes were made in China using bamboo and other natural materials, like using boar's hair for the bristles.
 Today's bamboo toothbrushes use nylon for the bristles like most toothbrushes today.
 Some manufacturers still use boar's hair for the bristles or infuse the bristles with activated charcoal.